Exporting application metrics to Amazon CloudWatch

 -

-and choose Create role.
+Review the role, and then choose Create role.

 Specifying the Amazon Distro for OpenTelemetry sidecar in your task definition